 The ESD susceptibility symbol incorporates a reaching hand in a triangle with a slash through it and is used to indicate that an electrical or electronic device or assembly is susceptible to damage from an ESD event.
 Used to identify ESDS [ESD sensitive items] and that personnel should be grounding when unpackaging or handling that item.
 It is also referred to as the ESD sensitivity symbol or ESD warning symbol.

-The ESD susceptibility symbol should be used on assemblies and devices that have a sensitivity to ESD events.
+Application: The ESD susceptibility symbol should be used on assemblies and devices that have a sensitivity to ESD events.
 The symbol may be incorporated on a sticker used to close or seal ESD protective packaging to indicate that materials inside the package are ESD susceptible.

-The symbol is a reaching hand with defined fingers and fingernail, in a contrasting triangle with a slash in front of the hand.
+Format: The symbol is a reaching hand with defined fingers and fingernail, in a contrasting triangle with a slash in front of the hand.